mrbinarie/acf-importer/README.md

-# WordPress Simple Plugin: ACF CSV Import
+# WordPress Simple Plugin: ACF Importer

 This WordPress plugin simplifies the process of importing CSV data into Advanced Custom Fields (ACF) repeater fields by adding a button directly under the ACF repeater field.